Ilirska Bistrica: History

 During last days of World War II, the 97th Army Corps under command of German General der Gebirgstruppe Ludwig Kübler were defending the defensive area between Rijeka and Mount Snežnik, also known as Ingridstellung or defensive line Ingrid.
 Their task was to halt the Yugoslav advance toward Trieste and Ljubljana, threatening the rear of both Army Groups C and E.

 The 97th Army Corps became encircled in the area around Ilirska Bistrica and Mount Snežnik, when Tito ordered the 4th Army to bypass the 97th Corps and capture Trieste.
 Only after the Partisans captured Trieste was the 97th Corps ordered to break through toward Iliriska Bistrica, Postojna, and Ljubljana.
 The breakthrough began on the night of May 2 in a hedgehog formation.
 During May 5 and 6, the corps managed to capture Iliriska Bistrica, but further advance became impossible and on May 7 at 6:04 am a capitulation was signed.
 Around 16,000 soldiers, 40 senior officers, and three generals become prisoners of war.
 Captured equipment included 31 tanks, 841 artillery pieces, 536 mortars, 1,670 machine guns, 2,468 light machine guns, and 716 various motor vehicles.

 The neighboring village of Trnovo was annexed by Ilirska Bistrica in 1952.

 On June 27, 1991, during the Ten-Day War, the Slovenian Territorial Defence blocked the road connecting Rijeka and its 13th Infantry Corps of Yugoslav People's Army with the interior of Slovenia.
 Later on the same day, the Slovenian Territorial Defence launched an attack on a Yugoslav People's Army column in Koseze near Ilirska Bistrica.
 After fierce fighting between the Slovenian Territorial Defence and Yugoslav People's Army, the Yugoslav People's Army retreated.
 The battle resulted in three dead Yugoslav People's Army soldiers and several wounded soldiers on both sides.

+On August 1, 2023, a rare tornado touched down in Ilirska Bistrica, damaging houses and felling trees.